Rihan9/LD2412/README.md

 - Distance resolution
 - Factory reset button
 - Bluetooth switch.
+- Engineering mode: siwth to and back from, threshold configuration

 What doesn't
 --
-- Engineering mode: forgive me, but it's a bit too much for me
+- Engineering mode: gate sensor when the engineering mode is active
 - Light configuration / threashold and light sensor ot implemented by the production company in the serial protocol for the first two.
 The light sensor is available only in engineering mode, quite useless.